-Effective air-borne sound absorption across a broad frequency range
+Effective air-borne sound absorption across a broad frequency range to minimise HVAC noise

-Fibre-free, open-cell material with complex pore geometry
+Acoustic insulation that is fibre-free, open-cell material with complex pore geometry

 Where does noise in a building come from?

 Noise can be generated from air-borne sound or structure-borne sound.
-Air-borne sound is the noise you can hear and it can and will travel anywhere where air is present.
+Air-borne sound is the noise you can hear and it can and will travel anywhere where the air is present.
 A simple example of this is the sound generated from a radio which travels through the air in the form of pressure waves and is received by the person listening to it.